 Tacoma, WA 98421

-In addition to being a noted port, Tacoma has been home to lumber and paper industries since its inception, include giants such as Weyerhaeuser—so much so that the city was known for its distinctive (foul) odor until in the late twentieth century when the paper mills reduced their sulfur emissions by 90 percent.
-U.S. Oil and Refining also operates an oil refinery on the tide flats of the Port of Tacoma.
+The city has been home to lumber and paper industries since its inception, including giants such as Weyerhaeuser—so much so that the city was known for its distinctive (foul) odor until in the late 20th century the paper mills reduced their sulfur emissions by 90 percent.
+U.S. Oil and Refining also operates an oil refinery on the tidal flats of the Port of Tacoma.
 Shipyards, especially since World War II, have also been major employers in the city.

 Station Building (with waiting room)